lp-wan/archi/revised-schc-architecture.md

   process through a shared **Context**.

 This shared Context may be static, for example pre-provisioned with the device firmware or installed dynamically.
-In the latter case, the logical grouping that share the same context, and therefore require timely and coordinated updates, is called a **Domain**.
+In the latter case, the logical groupings that share the same Context, and therefore require timely and coordinated updates, are called  **Domains**.

 Compression and decompression occur in SCHC **Instances** — logical entities
   that: